 Age restricted sales

-Legislation restricts the sale of certain products to anyone below specific age limits.
+Legislation restricts the sale of certain products and services to anyone below specific age limits.

 If an age restricted product is sold to someone under the legal age limit, both the retailer and the person who sold the product can be found guilty of an offence.